Paul1nh0/jsh/README.txt

             * domato (a modified version of the first release..) & dharma (both licensed [provided here])

                   ((but you can run any generator | mutator with this setup.))

+                  (( under sc | js the files are still named jscript but its not the same thing it's an extended version that supports much more features of the js lang syntax .. ))

             * some of my own costum generators, mutators & dictionaries.